Plants as the test subjects

 If prayer and natural psi are replaced by intelligent machines and deep cyber influences, not only will little be left of what is human, little to nothing will be left of having a perception of God and spiritual man as God’s creation and reflection.
 People say, “So what.
 Technology is better than God.”
 That statement defines the challenge for both the religiously minded and those interested in a psi-awareness within human consciousness.

-Why not try to connect the dots?
+Why not try to connect some dots between religion and change?

 For people who believe that there are some spiritual and paranormal effects that are legitimate effects, there is an urgency to establish a connection between competing realities.
 The competing realities are an entirely Godless material universe which could include virtual reality and an implicit divine Intelligence behind the universe.